Step-by-Step Instructions

 - Hand truck or dolly (for moving heavy items)

-- Measuring tape (if you need to measure space for new storage solutions)
+- Measuring tape (to measure space for shelving or bins)

 Best Practices